highchair/artinruins-com/_property/grants-mill.md

 mostrecentimage: 2010-11-01

-imagescredit: 'Photo contribution by Will Heublein'
+imagescredit: 'Photo contributions by Jef Nickerson and Will Heublein'

 #external:
 #  - source: 'Providence Journal (permalink)'